|Produced by Theatre Tours International

 After a year of on-off negotiations with the people who controlled the rights to Reginald Rose's play, the eventual cast list read like a who's who of comedy names including Perrier Award Nominees Bill Bailey, Jeff Green & Phil Nichol as well as world class improvisers Stephen Frost, Andy Smart, Ian Coppinger and Dave Johns.
 Steve Furst (aka Lenny Beige) took the role of foreman while comedy actors Gavin Robertson - creator of the World renowned cult theatre hit, Thunderbirds F.A.B., The Stage Best Actor Award Winner 2002 for Horse Country David Calvitto.
 Scotland's veteran television star Russell Hunter joined O'Neill and the comics in the jury room in what was sadly to be his final stage appearance of a 60 year career.

-Following the sell-out success of this mini-tour, Arts Projects Australia, Adrian Bohm and Guy Masterson mounted an all Australian cast production which toured to Brisbane, Sydney and Melbourne between October and December 2004.
-This show broke box office records in Sydney and Melbourne and became the Australian theatrical event of the year.
+Following the sell-out success of this mini-tour, Arts Projects Australia, Adrian Bohm and Guy Masterson then mounted an all Australian cast production which toured to Brisbane, Sydney and Melbourne between October and December 2004.
+This show broke box office records in Sydney and Melbourne becoming the Theatrical Event Of The Year (Sydney Morning Post) and winning 3 Greenroom Awards (for Best Production, Best Direction and Best Supporting Actor) and nominated for 3 Helpmann Award including Best Production, Best Director and Best Actor.

-It is hoped that we can present the original cast in the West End in 2005.
+It was hoped that we can present the original cast in the West End but the rights were denied us by the Roundabout Theatre Company of New York who sat on them for nearly a decade!

 (the saga of mounting the show for the first time!)

 That Edinburgh Festival, O'Neill and I bend the ear of anyone who had ever made anyone laugh.
-The response is predictable.
+The response is predictable but heartening.
 There are only 12 roles and we could cast it four times over.
 We briefly consider having a new cast every week ... but again, I defer to my own better judgment.

 Another year passes and, at Edinburgh 2002, both O'Neill and I aren't in any position to further the idea.
-Producing ten shows of my own ties me down, and O'Neill is doing a new, rather sentimental one, about his son the footballer.
+Producing ten other shows ties me down, and O'Neill is doing a new one himself about his son the footballer.
 So, no chance ...
-But, once the Festival gets going, I am suddenly being accosted by all his mates in the Assembly Club Bar about this fictional production called 48 Angry Comedians that isn't happening.
+But, once the festival gets going, I am suddenly being accosted by all his mates in the Assembly Club Bar about this fictional production called 48 Angry Comedians that isn't happening.
 I am swiftly becoming the butt of their humour.
 I'm determined to prove them wrong.

 Cut to December 2002; we've asked 12 comics to get up for a morning read-through of the play at the Riverside Studios, even though I've already been refused the rights to present it.
 I don't have the heart to tell this to O'Neill ...
 I, at least, want to see if it's going to be a project worth fighting for The reading is brilliant.
 It is clear we have to do everything we can to make it happen.
 And so, when I eventually break the bad news, I suddenly get a taste of why they put the Ire into Ireland.
 Cut to March 2003.
 We've now been refused the rights to present 12 Angry Men at least five times.
 They're sick of us and we're really sick of them.
 I've all but given up hope ...
 As far as I am concerned it's off.
 But no-one has accounted for O'Neill the Rottweiler.
 While I'm on tour in New Zealand, he, who has apparently tried everything but bribery in my absence, and probably as a reward for his unstinting persistence, wins begrudging permission for us to do it - IN EDINBURGH ONLY - for 23 performances.
 We're on.